avyay26/SOC_Avyay23B3971/README.md

 * The datasets I used for training the above model includes dataset.csv<br>

-* Tran.ipynb is the translator I tried to modify.
+* Tran.ipynb is the translator file I made.